LuanRT/YouTube.js/docs/api/namespaces/YTNodes/classes/CommentView.md

 `Promise`\<[`ApiResponse`](../../../interfaces/ApiResponse.md) & `object`\>

-A Promise that resolves to an ApiResponse object with the translated content, if available.
+Resolves to an ApiResponse object with the translated content, if available.

 #### Throws